 Then, because this is part of how I work with my clients, I ask myself: ‘Richard, what are you feeling right now?’
 The reply is immediate: ‘Good God, my mind is just racing.
 My whole body is tight like a fist and I’m only breathing into my throat.
 I don’t know whether to run, screaming, into the woods or fall, weeping, to my knees.
 I feel helpless and overwhelmed and alone.’

 And because this is also what I do with my clients, I ask: ‘What’s that like?’

 And you know what it’s like?
 It’s just like it was, growing up in my family, with an alcoholic father.
-I’m confused and I don’t know who to trust and what’s happening seems too big to let it all in.
+I’m confused and I don’t know who to trust and what’s happening seems too big for me to let it all in.

 It’s at that point that I take a deep breath.
 I feel how much like my younger self I feel and how different a thing that is from the man I also am, in the year 2020.
 And even though I know I cannot know what’s going to happen, I understand that it’s OK, as the man I am, to be uncertain or even confused.
 The tightness in my chest and the knot in my back start to relax.

 But I hadn’t actually been aware of this younger version of me emerging.
 I just sort of became it.
 Every one of us has experienced things that have been too big for the person we were to take in, whether it was a divorce or having to move, repeatedly, to a new home or having a parent that couldn’t be their best when we needed them to be.
 We all learned ways of titrating that experience in order to simply endure it, either by running from it, or closing ourselves down or exploding in rage.
 And whenever we come upon events that are big like that now, we stop seeing them as they are.
 Instead we re-experience who we were, then.
 Or said another way, that kid kerplunks our lake.